JohnnySun/doge-university/_posts/IMS/other/2015-09-01-analysis-lectures.md

 nav_parent: IMS
 ---

-Part of the 2015-2016 focus year in analysis sponsored by the Institute of Mathematical Science at the University of Virginia
+Part of the 2015-2016 focus year in analysis sponsored by the Institute of Mathematical Science at the DOGE University

 <!--more-->